 - 1 Tablespoon of Cognac *Optional.
 (This is best for brunettes/darker hair.
 This recipe works fine without it too!
 It’s just a pleasant extra, at it’s very good for your hair, smells lovely and adds shine.
 My preferred brand is Hennessy, it’s good, and easy to find.)

 How to make:

 Put the flour in a cup/bowl/whatever, keep adding a little bit of water and mixing.
 Try to get it as lump-free as you can.
 It should have a runny consistency, kind of like shampoo.
 Add the cognac last, if you choose to use it.

 - Simply use it like a normal shampoo.
 Wet your hair and apply, concentrating on the roots.
 You don’t really need to apply this to the lengths of your hair, they will be washed when you are rinsing the flour out.

 - Give your roots and scalp a good massage.
 The texture of this ‘shampoo’ should be a little slippery.
-It’s not going to bubble or anything (obviously), but trust me, it washes hair perfectly.
+It’s not going to bubble (obviously), but trust me, it washes hair perfectly.

 - Rinse your hair after you are done.
-This is pretty easily rinsed out.
-If you are worried that this will get stuck in your hair and become dough, don’t worry yourself :-) To make dough, you need a flour with a high glycogenic index (which rye is not), eggs and milk and all those other ingredients…
+This ‘shampoo’ rinses out very easily.
+If you are worried that this concoction will get stuck in your hair and become dough, don’t worry yourself :-) To make dough, you need a flour with a high glycogenic index (which rye is not), eggs and a whole lot other ingredients…

 - Use a natural or a home-made conditioner.